LinkedIn Strategy

 • Saves: LinkedIn tracks when people save your post (a strong signal)

-This means: write posts people spend time reading (longer, story-driven content), ask questions to drive comments, post when your audience is online, and create content worth saving.
+This means: write posts people spend time reading with story-driven structure, ask questions to drive comments, post when your audience is online, and create content worth saving.

 The Comment Strategy Most People Ignore